lkuper/riak-notes/riak-notes.md

 And we can delete with `curl -i -X DELETE`.
 Aaaaand it's gone.

+###  How to configure Riak

+Inside a node's directory:

+  * `etc/app.config` is where all the stuff that configures Riak goes.
+You can configure things like which ports we can talk to Riak on, where the data is stored, and tons of other stuff.
+If you change something like the ring size, you have to change it in `app.config`, then stop the node, then start it again.
+You can do this one node at a time, without taking your cluster down.

+  * `etc/vm.args` is where all the stuff that tunes Erlang goes.

 ## What is Riak good and not good for?

 "Not every solution looks like a key-value solution."